 Clockwise from top left: Lt.
 Britta Christianson, Lt. j.g.
 Jennifer Noonan (left) and Lt. j.g Amber Cowan, Lt. j.g.
 Marquette Leveque, and Chief Dominique Saavedra.

 In 2010, the Navy opened submarine service to women for the first time with the authorization of female officers aboard guided missile submarines.
 The first female submarine officers began serving in 2011.
 Four years later, the first enlisted women were selected for submarines and began service in 2016.

 As of late 2016, five women not only earned positions as some of the first female submariners, they became the first women to qualify in submarines.
 Submariners must demonstrate extensive knowledge of all the submarine’s systems to qualify and become full, trusted members of the crew.

 Lt.
 Britta Christianson became the first woman to qualify as a supply officer, earning her Supply Corps “dolphins” (qualification insignia) in June 2012 aboard USS Ohio (SSGN 726) (Gold).
 Six months later, three women earned their submarine dolphins, becoming the first female unrestricted line officers to do so.
 Lt. j.g Amber Cowan and Lt. j.g.
-Jennifer Noonan of USS Maine (SSGN 741) (Blue) and Lt. j.g.
-Marquette Leveque of USS Wyoming (SSGN 742) (Gold) were awarded their dolphins during ceremonies at Naval Base Kitsap-Bangor and Naval Submarine Base Kings Bay on December 5, 2012.
+Jennifer Noonan of USS Maine (SSBN 741) (Blue) and Lt. j.g.
+Marquette Leveque of USS Wyoming (SSBN 742) (Gold) were awarded their dolphins during ceremonies at Naval Base Kitsap-Bangor and Naval Submarine Base Kings Bay on December 5, 2012.

 Most recently, in August 2016, Chief Dominique Saavedra became the first enlisted woman to qualify in submarines ahead of deploying aboard USS Michigan (SSGN 727).